Wild Mongolia

 People come in thinking the long drive days will be the hard part.
 They're actually the best part.
 The country changes texture hour by hour — steppe to larch forest to basalt to dune — and that only lands from the passenger seat.
 We stop for marmots.
 For herders moving livestock.
 For a roadside canteen with the best khuushuur you'll eat.
 For the ovoo on a pass where you circle three times and add a stone.

-Eleven days is enough to hit the places that matter.
+Twelve days is enough to hit the places that matter.
 Short enough to keep the group tight and the energy up, long enough that a morning at the lake can go three hours without anyone watching the clock.
 Ride the wind of the day — that's the whole idea.

 The route